Plaything (Black Mirror): Plot

 Over the next forty years, Cameron scavenges hardware from newer technology to expand the growing throng's capabilities.
 By the time he is caught by the police, he has created a large computing station for the Thronglets in his flat.
 He also shows the officers that he has operated on himself, creating a digital port to his brain, allowing the Thronglets to live within him.

 The detective is persuaded by his colleague, who is present to analyse Cameron's psychological condition, to agree to give Cameron a pen and paper, with which he draws a circular glyph that he shows to the security camera, which is connected to the central government's servers.
 Cameron explains that the glyph is code to allow the Thronglets to take over the central server, exponentially increasing their processing power and bringing about a singularity event.
-As a signal starts to play on the emergency broadcast system, affecting everyone who can hear it, Cameron explains that the Thronglets are using the signal to reprogram every human's brain to be free of conflict and negative emotions.
-After the signal concludes, a smiling Cameron tries to help the fallen detective back to his feet, whilst outside, all of the humans collapse in the street.
+As a signal starts to play on the emergency broadcast system, affecting everyone who can hear it, Cameron explains that the collectively-intelligent Thronglets are transferring their essence into humans, which will act as an upgrade and put an end to conflict.
+People collapse in the streets, and, after the signal concludes, a smiling Cameron reaches his hand out to the fallen detective.